zhangbsn-gt/developer.gov.sg/collections/_technologies/analytics/personalisation.md

 ---
-title: Personalisation
+title: Personalise
 layout: layout-page-sidenav
 category: Analytics
 description: >
-  Personalisation consists of workshops and tools that help agencies better analyse user behaviours and provide tailored experiences to individuals.
+  Personalise consists of workshops and tools that help agencies better analyse user behaviours and provide tailored experiences to individuals.
 ---
 ## **What is Personalisation**